grouville/so-pressing/README.md

 SO-PRESSING

-Web application to make your life easier.
+Web application to make your life easier, and one of my first project.

+This project was realized in 7 days.

 The objective?
 You can compare the prices of laundries near you, with a simple user experience.